The effect of UVC

 When you have a UVC lamp, it emits light with a given power.
 This is measured in W/m2 or mW/cm2.

 When the lamp is lit on a subject or a pathogen over time (seconds), you get a dose.
-Dose is effect x time in seconds and is denoted by W x s/m2.
-It is the same as J/m2.
+UVC dose calculation is effect x time in seconds and is denoted by W x s/m2. which is the same as J/m2.
 It can also be expressed as mW x s/cm2, which is the same as mJ/cm2.

-The power is used to calculate the length of time that a given lamp at a given distance must treat a pathogen so as to inactivate its DNA/RNA.
+The power is used to calculate the length of time that a given lamp at a given distance must treat a pathogen to inactivate its DNA/RNA.

 If you search the internet, you will easily find charts like the one below, indicating the dose required to inactivate a given percentage of a particular pathogen: